genxnetwork/grape/readme.md

-# Degree of kinship estimation pipeline

-## Table of contents

 [TOC]

+## Degree of kinship estimation pipeline

 ### Description

-The project intends to implement best-practices of estimation of recent shared ancestry in a production-ready way.
+This project is intended to implement best-practices of estimation of recent shared ancestry in a production-ready way.

 #### Overview

-The pipeline is implemented with the Snakemake framework.
-All used components are wrapped in Singularity containers or isolated in a Conda environment.
+The pipeline is implemented with the Snakemake workflow management system.
+All internal tools needed for execution are wrapped in Singularity containers or isolated in a Conda environment.
+We recommend using it with the provided Docker image, which already possesses all the needed dependencies.

-The visualisation of execution graph: [svg](https://bitbucket.org/genxglobal/genx-relatives-snakemake/raw/077f33cfdd421ae17b5c02a3a5f8eb34bd20e1fd/dag.svg).

-Multi-core parallelization is highly utilized due to the ability to split input data by each sample/chromosome.
+You should have the following datasets in place in order to run the pipeline:

+* input samples in one of the formats:
+  * 23andme (multiple) along with the samples desctiption (see bellow for details)
+  * VCF (single)
+* reference genome and associated files (genetic map, lift chain, sites, etc)

 #### Information about stages

+The main worklfow steps

 1. Preprocessing: we remove all multiallelic variants and indels.
 2. Liftover: we use picard tools and lift data from hg38 to hg37.